 Heading to Central Vietnam?
 Check out this suggested itinerary for Hue, Hoi An and Da Nang

 Start the day early and get your bearings at the Lake of the Returned Sword (Hoan Kiem Lake), the focal point where touristic activities in Hanoi are concerned.
 How the lake came about is the stuff of legends.
 In the morning, you will find locals doing tai-chi at the park encircling the lake.
 There is a pagoda in the middle of the lake – an often photographed structure – as well as the Ngoc Son Temple in the northern side which you can cross over to via a red bridge.
-Opening hours: 7:30 to 17:00, daily / Admission: 20,000 dong (adult)
+Opening hours: 8:00 to 18:00, daily / Admission: 30,000 dong (adult)

 Afterwards, head east towards the French Quarter.
 You will find this area of Hanoi calmer, with plenty of small parks, charming turn-of-the-century hotels as well as buildings dating from the French period such as the post office.
 The neoclassical Hanoi Opera House in particular, is a fine example of the French influence.
 The building was modeled after the Palais Garnier in Paris.

 By early afternoon, the cramped streets of the Old Quarter starts to buzz with life and that’s a great time to head there to see how local commerce is done.
 The area offers a beguiling mix of stores housed in old shophouses.
 The streets are named according to the types of shops found there – there is a street for jewelry (Hang Bac); a street for shoes (Hang Dau) and so on.
 You can easily spend the entire afternoon here, which is not a bad idea.
 Bach Ma Temple, said to be the oldest in Hanoi, is located here.
 For cheap souvenirs, head to Dong Xuan Market.
 Make sure to stop by Cha Ca La Vong (daily 11AM to 2PM, 5PM to 9:30PM) for lunch.
 If shopping is not your thing, you can check out some really local experiences such as conical hat making, calligraphy, pottery and even coffee appreciation with Backstreet Academy.

 In the late afternoon, you can head out of the Old Quarter and head southwest to see the imposing St. Joseph’s Cathedral with its neo-gothic façade.
-A fantastic dinner place I highly recommend, Madam Hien, is just a block or two away.

 Try to beat the queues and venture to Ho Chi Minh’s Mausoleum in the morning (weekdays are better).
 It’s free to enter.
 Do note that the venue is closed on Mondays and Fridays.
-Opening hours: 7:30 to 16:00 / Admission: Free
+Opening hours: 7:30 to 10:30 / Admission: Free

 From here, it’s a short walk to the Presidential Palace, Ho Chi Minh’s Stilt House as well as the One-Pillar Pagoda.
 The latter’s exceptionally small size makes it one of the most iconic tourist attractions in Vietnam.
 As there is a good number of tourist attractions within the area, it’s often crowded here so try to avoid the weekend and public holidays if possible.
 Opening hours: 8:00 to 17:00, daily